-The water levels and the tidal currents in the study domain are calculated, the results of numerical simulation were compared with measured data in terms of water levels and tidal currents, as shown in Fig.4, Fig.5 and Fig.6.
-The model matched the timing of observed tidal water levels at two locations (Fig. 4), with no detectable phase shift in water levels, but the model slightly underestimates the water levels.
-This may be attributed to the accuracy with a time series of tidal elevations forced by the open boundary and the measured tidal level.
+The water level and the tidal current in the study domain are calculated, the results of numerical simulation were compared with measured data in terms of water level and tidal currents, as shown in Fig.4, Fig.5 and Fig.6.
+The model matched the timing of observed tidal water levels at two locations (Fig. 4), with no detectable phase shift in water levels.
 The simulated tidal current speeds were approximately consistent with the field data (Fig. 5 and Fig. 6).
-In addition, the simulated direction of tidal currents is consistent with the measured direction of tidal currents as well.
-The satisfactory validation results demonstrate that the proposed model is capable of simulating the flow movement in Liao River estuary.
+In addition, the simulated direction of tidal currents is consistent with the measured direction of tidal currents.
+The satisfactory validation results demonstrate that the proposed model is capable of simulating the flow in Liao River estuary.